darrenldl/sandboxing/README.md

 - `okular-rw`
   - No persistent home
-  - Accepts exactly one argument for file to be read, e.g. `sandbox-okular-ro file.pdf`
+  - Accepts exactly one argument for file to be read, e.g. `sandbox-okular-rw file.pdf`
   - RW mounts only the specified PDF file in sandbox home
   - No network access